How to Formalize Business in Tanzania

 Features of the BRELA’s Online Registration System

-- Patent registration and filing patent or utility model related documents
+- Patent registration and filing of patent or utility model-related documents

 - Information services.
-Here you can apply for and extract of short or detailed information about business name, company, industrial license, mark or patent.
-You can also order Mark index review by Nice class that will be at your disposition for 3 days.
+Here you can apply for and extract of short or detailed information about the business.

 How to Obtain a Business License in Tanzania

-Pre-requisite for Obtaining a Business License in Tanzania
+What are the Pre-requisite for Obtaining a Business License in Tanzania?

 For Any Entity to Obtain a Business License, it should have:-